-A reward system is in place which encourages that learning and good behaviour is acknowledged in all areas of the school.
+A reward system is in place which encourages that learning and positive behaviour practice are acknowledged in all areas of the school.
 This is known as Steps2Success.
-Every child has the opportunity to earn rewards at different levels, which are monitored using a sticker system.
-Again, the rewards are there to support children achieving goals and targets and desired outcomes.
-The focus for the behaviours is linked predominantly to the Three Rs school values and are aimed at supporting low-level behaviours - Respect, Resilience, Right Place/Time
+Every child has the opportunity to earn rewards at different levels, which are monitored using a tick system.
+Again, the rewards are there to support children achieving goals and targets and desired outcomes, these are deemed to be suitable to the school and reflect the ethos and values of the Three Rs (Respect, Resilience and Right Place/Time) in working and achieving towards goals and targets and thus rewards, in much the same way they would be expected to achieve similarly in the workplace.
+Steps2Success targets are:

-- Child centred goals are set linked to the school values. - The rewards or benefits are on a rising incremental scale, so that the more stickers a child gets the higher the value of the reward. - The rewards can range from a voucher at a lower level to a reward trip at a higher level.
+- Child centred goals, linked to the school values (The Three Rs). - The rewards or benefits are on a rising incremental scale, so that the more ticks a child gets, the higher the value of the reward. - The rewards can range from a voucher at a lower level to a reward trip at a higher level.